webgme/ui-components/README.md

 ### Visualizers
 #### ICore
 Code-editor for interacting with models uses the same APIs available from a plugin (context is the main function of a plugin).
+Note that this visualizer uses `eval` to evaluate the code and is recommended to only be used at dev-deployments.

 - Import using the webgme-cli tool `webgme import viz ICore webgme/ui-components`
 - Register visualizer at nodes where it should be available.